 Pick and Shovel Laborer is based on Barks’ 1974 painting of the same name.
 The sculpture is just over 11.5” (29 cm) high.
 The porcelain coins were fired with 24k gold, and the dollar bills read “City of Duckburg/Cool Cash/One Hundred Quackers”.
 The first in the series sold for approx $21,000 and the others from between $10,000 and $12,000.
 Thirty-eight of these were destroyed, leaving an effective edition of 68.

 Lavender and Old Lace, the sixth in the series, was a declared limited issue of only 25 plus an unknown number of artist’s proofs, but only 17 were ever made.
-This was the only one of the series to have been produced individually as they were ordered rather than all at once in advance; therefore, none were included in the destruction event.
+They were produced by a different studio that had bought the Connoisseur name and molds in 1995.
+The change of ownership may be why this was the only one of the series to have been produced individually as they were ordered rather than all at once in advance; therefore, none were included in the destruction event.
 The first in the series sold for $39,000 and the others all sold for $31,000 each.
 It is 14.5” (~37 cm) tall and measures 15” x 12” (38 cm x 30.5 cm) at the base.

 The seventh and final sculpture in what was supposed to have been at least a ten-year annual series was The Expert in 1997.
-This was an edition of 25 plus three artist’s proofs.
+This was a declared edition of 25 plus three artist’s proofs.
 The magnifying glass in Scrooge’s hands is exactly that – made of glass – and Carl Barks designed the coin that he is examining, basing it on the 1908 United States ‘Double Eagle’.
 The coin is, of course, 24k gold plated.
 The first in the series sold for $29,500 and numbers 2-15 sold for $19,500 each.
 One artist’s proof brought $24,000.
-It’s not known if this issue was completed before the destruction event.
+It’s not known if the full complement of 25 was completed before the destruction event took place.

 Flubbity Dubbity Duffer measures about 14” tall and 17” across at its widest point (35.5 cm x 43 cm).
 Only three of these were made.
 The three grassy sections are separate and fit into the custom-made wooden base.
 The sculpture itself is based on a 1972 Barks painting and subsequent lithograph, the story of which can be found here.